mdn/content/files/en-us/mozilla/firefox/releases/31/index.md

 - Partial implementation of the [OpenType MATH table](https://mpeg.chiariglione.org/standards/mpeg-4/open-font-format/text-isoiec-cd-14496-22-3rd-edition), section 6.3.6 ({{Bug(407059)}}).
 For details, see the [fonts for Mozilla's MathML engine](/en-US/docs/Mozilla/MathML_Project/Fonts) and try the [MathML torture test](/en-US/docs/Mozilla/MathML_Project/MathML_Torture_Test) .
 - The `::-moz-math-stretchy` pseudo-element has been removed ({{Bug(1000879)}}).
-- When available, the Unicode Mathematical alphanumeric characters are used for bold, italic and bold-italic mathvariants ({{Bug(930504)}}).
+- When available, the Unicode Mathematical alphanumeric characters are used for bold, italic and bold-italic math variants ({{Bug(930504)}}).

 ### SVG